I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

 ## Acknowledgments

-The Files save_Tweets_Streams, save_Tweets_Client and data_Reader plus the implementation of the results Ergebnisse on the Homepage http://cede-maiori.info/news.php were done in teamwork with Thorsten Brückner.
+- the twitter crawler, datareader and homepage implementation was made in collaboration with
+<a href="https://github.com/Geemania">Thorsten Brückner</a>